haresfaiez/haresfaiez.github.io/_posts/2021-08-25-software-design-lessons-from-how-buildings-learn.md

 The book has a chapter titled "function melts form".
 Ever tried merging two long-lived branches.
 The feeling is the same.
 The form will deteriorate as we strive to fix the function.

-> He insists that architects can’t really visualize how a building will look and feel,
-> nor can anyone else—no matter how computer-enhanced they are—and so construction should be a
-> prolonged process of cut-and-try. [...]
-You are watching a developing wholeness.

 The idea is that if one does not live inside a building early and continuously, it will end up forcing it to its needs that keep changing.